mikeferguson/ros2_cookbook/pages/cmake.md

 # CMake

-While you don't need to know everything about CMake to use ROS2, knowing a bit will really be helpful.
+While you don't need to know everything about CMake to use ROS 2, knowing a bit will really be helpful.
 You might be interested in the [CMake tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) which explains the basics of CMake.

 ## Ament

-Ament is a set of CMake modules specifically designed for ROS2 with the intent of making CMake easier to use.
+Ament is a set of CMake modules specifically designed for ROS 2 with the intent of making CMake easier to use.
 See also the
 [Ament CMake](https://index.ros.org/doc/ros2/Tutorials/Ament-CMake-Documentation/)
 documentation.